 - A pair of scissors.

-Start by cutting two fabric squares of 19 x 19″ (48×48 cm) , serger or zigzag the edges to avoid the fabric to fray.
-Place both fabric squares one aver the other, right side facing each others.
-Place the zipper along one side and report the zipper lenght on the fabric with two pins.
-Sew the two outer parts (from the pin to the fabric edge) with regular straight stitches, and the inner section (between the two pins) with zigzag points.
+Start by cutting two fabric squares of 19 x 19″ (48×48 cm), serger or zigzag the edges to avoid the fabric to fray.
+Place both fabric squares one over the other, right side facing each other.
+Place the zipper along one side and report the zipper length on the fabric with two pins.
+Sew the two outer parts (from the pin to the fabric edge) with regular straight stitches and the inner section (between the two pins) with zigzag points.
 Once you are done sewing, remove the pins, open and iron the fold.

 Place the zipper on the ironed fold, where the zigzag points are.
 The fabric and the zipper must be facing down.
 Pin the zipper with the fabric.

-Use the zipper foot and make a seam on both side of the zipper.
+Use the zipper foot and make a seam on both sides of the zipper.

-Trim the corner to have a cover with nice a clean tips.
+Trim the corner to have a cover with nice clean tips.

 Open the zipper and turn the cover right side out, Iron the seams for a nice finish.